-- 50% of unsheltered individuals are connected to housing, health care and services - Identify high frequency uses of emergency services - Reduce livability crimes that can contract with the City of Minneapolis, in compliance with Federal regulations and have capacity to carry out eligible activities serving the 13-county Eligible Metropolitan Statistical area (EMSA).
+The City of Minneapolis issues an annual competitive solicitation for its entitlement Housing Opportunities for Persons with HIV/AIDS (HOPWA) funding.
+Allocated from HUD to the City of Minneapolis, HOPWA funds provide housing options to persons diagnosed with HIV/AIDS.
+Eligible applicants include non-profit organizations or governmental housing agencies that can contract with the City of Minneapolis, be in compliance with Federal regulations and have capacity to carry out eligible activities serving the 13-county Eligible Metropolitan Statistical area (EMSA).

 The Minnesota HIV Housing Coalition is the community planning and advisory group that assists with identifying the housing needs for persons living with HIV/AIDS in the EMSA served by the Minneapolis HOPWA grant.
 Based on its recommendation, renewals for existing programs, providing continuum of care strategies, are a HOPWA funding priority, and if funds appropriated exceed the amount necessary to continue those programs at comparable levels funds should be made available for any eligible HOPWA activity.